-- 2.5.3 The appropriate faculty group, in advance of making its recommendation, shall have ready access to the completed file and to a copy of these Procedures.
-The file shall carry on its face the names of all those faculty eligible to consult it, with space provided for their signatures.
-Each eligible faculty member consulting the file shall sign the cover sheet to indicate that his or her examination of the file has been completed. - 2.5.4 The appropriate faculty group, having examined the candidate's file, shall convene to rake a recommendation in that case.
+2.5.4 The appropriate faculty group, having examined the candidate's file, shall convene to rake a recommendation in that case.
 Individual faculty is strongly urged to expand on their votes by writing letters for the file.
 Such letters will normally be addressed to the Director.
-This may be done either in the case of positive or negative opinions. - 2.5.5 Any department member who wishes to express his or her views about a departmental decision in writing may do so.
+This may be done either in the case of positive or negative opinions.

+2.5.5 Any department Library Faculty members who wishes to express his or hertheir views in writing about a departmental Library decision in writing may do so.
 These letters will be treated as solicited letters and must be included in the file reviewed by the faculty voting in this case.

-Departments should allow a suitable period of time after the meetings and vote on a case for letters stimulated by the discussions or solicited subsequent to them to be added to the file before the deadline for submission to the Committee on Library Personnel PolicyAppointment and Promotion Committee.
-In all cases, the appropriate faculty group shall have an opportunity to review the letters and shall sign a cover sheet to indicate that they have seen the additional material.
-No department Library faculty member(s) shall be hindered from contributing to a file while a case is under consideration after the departmental recommendation has been formulated so long as those eligible to vote review the contribution. - 2.5.6 A list of the appropriate faculty group bearing a tally of their votes (approves:, disapprove or abstain) and their signatures shall be a part of the Special Evaluative File.
-The Committee supplies a standard cover sheet for this purpose.
-A positive outcome shall be defined as a positive recommendation by a majority of those eligible to vote. - 2.5.7 After the vote has been taken, the Director shall write a letter stating the motion and providing a balanced summary of the views of the group.
+Departments should allow a suitable period of time after the meetings and vote on a case for letters stimulated by the discussions or solicited subsequent to them to be added to the file before the deadline for submission to the Committee on Library Personnel PolicyAppointment and Promotion CommitteeUniversity Senate's Library Promotion and Tenure Committee.
+In all cases, The appropriate faculty group shall have an opportunity to review the letters and shall sign a cover sheet to indicate that they have seen read the additional material.
+No department Library Faculty member(s) shall be hindered from contributing to a file while a case is under consideration after the departmental Library recommendation has been formulated, so long as those eligible to vote review the contribution.

+2.5.6 A list of the appropriate faculty group which bearsing a tally of their votes (approves: disapprovRecommend, Do not recommende or abstainAbstain) and their signatures shall be a part of the Special Evaluative File.
+The Committee-Library Director supplies a standard cover sheet for this purpose.
+A positive outcome shall be defined as a positive recommendation by a majority of those eligible to vote.

+2.5.7 After the vote has been taken, the Director shall write a letter stating the motion and providing a balanced summary of the views of the group.
 At the conclusion of the letter, there shall be a list of those eligible to read it and their signatures indicating that they have seen the document.
-This letter forms a part of the general evaluative file and shall be drawn up in accordance with the guidelines specified in section 2.4.4.1.
+This letter forms a part of the Ggeneral evaluative Evaluative file-File and shall be drawn up in accordance with the guidelines specified in section 2.4.4.1.
 If the Director's letter is supplemented by a formal minority report, this report shall also be included in the general evaluative file.
 The members of the same group that has read the Director's letter shall read the minority report and signify that they have seen it.

 The Director may submit a separate letter commenting upon the recommendation of the department University Libraries, which shall be subject to review as stipulated in section 2.5.5.
-Both the summarizing letter and any additional letter from the chairperson form part of the general evaluative file and shall be drawn up in accordance with the guidelines specified in section 2.4.4.1.
+Both the summarizing letter and any additional letter from the chairperson Director form part of the general evaluative Evaluative file File and shall be drawn up in accordance with the guidelines specified in section 2.4.4.1.
+Within a week of the vote, the Director and supervisor will meet with the candidate and inform him or her confidentially of the general outcome of the procedure so far.

-Comment [JCA17]: In this section, "department" refers to a member of the "appropriate faculty group" [of UL], according to footnote 2.
+Comment [JCA15]: In this section, "department" refers to a member of the "appropriate faculty group" [of UL], according to footnote 2.
 Clarification needed here an in the 4 other uses of "department" and derivatives in this section

-Comment [JCA18]: Clarify.
+Comment [JCA16]: Clarify.

-Comment [JCA19]: JFTT suggests "The Library" here.
+Comment [JCA17]: JFTT suggests "The Library" here.

-Comment [JCA20]: JFTT suggests this edit.
+Comment [JCA18]: JFTT suggests this edit.

-Comment [JCA21]: JFTT suggests "Library
+Comment [JCA19]: JFTT suggests "Library

-Comment [JCA22]: Correction of scanning error
+Comment [JCA20]: Correction of scanning error